evanspa/Sentential-Logic/README.md

-# Toy Code
-This project is a toy project of mine for exploring Clojure, and for playing with some concepts from classical logic.
-The code for compiling a sentence is very crude, and should not be looked at as a proper way for parsing / processing strings.
-A better way would be to create a lexer and use the lexer to parse input strings into tokens.
-But such an implementation will have to wait.

 # Sentential Logic
 The sentential logic (aka propositional logic) is the simplest, and often first area broached when exploring Mathematical Logic.
 Propositional logic consists of simple statements, or _premises_.
 There are no quantified variables in propositional logic, and there are no user-defined predicates.
 There are simply premises and the familiar sentential connectives:
 + OR, AND, If/Then (->), NOT, If and only If (<->)

+## Warning
+This project is a bit of a toy project of mine for exploring Clojure, and for playing with some concepts from classical logic.
+The code for compiling a sentence is very crude, and should not be looked at as a proper way for parsing / processing strings.
+A better way would be to create a lexer and use the lexer to parse input strings into tokens.
+But such an implementation will have to wait.

 ## Examples